bubu798/Santa_Claus_is_coming/README.md

+Project Description
-This project is a Java application that calculates the score of children based on their behavior and gift preferences.
-The program reads data from JSON files containing information about children, their ages, behaviors, and gift preferences, and calculates their average score.
-The program also calculates the total score of cities based on the average score of their children.
+This is a Java project for a Christmas gift distribution program.
+The program receives input data about children's preferences and nice scores, as well as updates to this data for subsequent years, and then calculates a score for each child based on their average nice score and age group.
+The program also calculates the total score for each city based on the average score of its children and the number of children in the city.

-Requirements
-Java 8 or higher
-Jackson Databind Library
+The project contains the following files:

+Main.java: the main class used to run the program and call the Checker class to calculate the score Input.java: a class used to represent the input data Output.java: a class used to represent the output data Child.java: a class used to represent the children's data, such as id, name, age, city, nice scores, and preferences ChildUpdate.java: a class used to represent the updates to the children's data for subsequent years AnnualChanges.java: a class used to represent the updates to the children's data for each year Score.java: a class used to represent the children's scores, with id and average score City.java: a class used to represent the cities' scores, with city name, total score, and number of people Present.java: a class used to represent the presents' data, such as id, name, size, and price Checker.java: a class used to calculate the score for each child and city based on the input data The project also includes a set of input files (test*.json) that can be used to test the program.

-How to use
+How to Use
-Clone the repository to your local machine
-Install the Jackson Databind Library
-Create JSON files containing information about children, their ages, behaviors, and gift preferences in the tests directory Run the Main class to calculate the scores
-The program will read each JSON file in the tests directory and calculate the average score of each child.
-It will also calculate the total score of each city based on the average score of their children.
-The program will output the results to the console.
+To run the program, simply compile and run the Main.java class.
+The program will read the input data from the test*.json files and calculate the score for each child and city based on the input data.
+The program will then output the results to the console.

-Classes
-Main
+Dependencies
+The project uses the following dependencies:

-This is the main class of the program.
-It reads the input data from the JSON files and calculates the scores of the children.
+com.fasterxml.jackson.databind.ObjectMapper: a library used to read the input data from the test*.json files To compile and run the program, make sure that these dependencies are installed and included in the classpath.

-Checker
-This class contains the methods used to calculate the score of each child.

-Input
-This class represents the input data read from the JSON files.

-Output
-This class represents the output data calculated by the program.

-Child
-This class represents a child and contains information about their age, behavior, and gift preferences.

-ChildUpdate
-This class represents an update to a child's behavior or gift preferences.

-Score
-This class represents the score of a child.

-Present
-This class represents a gift.

-City
-This class represents a city and contains information about the average score of its children.

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.